hkhanna/django-base/README.md

 - Clone the repo: `git clone git@github.com:hkhanna/base-django.git`
 - Copy `.env.example` to `.env` and make any appropriate changes.
 - From within the repo directory, run `make all`
-  - N.B. that the Makefile assumes or creates a folder named `../venvs/` outside of this project directory where you keep all your venvs.

 ### Running Locally